basbossink/presentations/functional-programming/notes.markdown

 ### Sequence Expressions (List Comprehensions)

-- Think PowerShell ranges on steriods
+- Think PowerShell ranges on steroids
 - Also available in Python and Erlang
 - F# generalizes list comprehensions to Sequence Expressions with syntactic sugar for seq, list and array